 Any other special requirements.

-A copy of the NHSA and USSF Rules for Protests and Appeals shall accompany the Notification of Hearing sent to the principle parties.
+A copy of the NHSA and USSF Rules for Protests and Appeals shall accompany the Notification of Hearing sent to the principal parties.

 Procedures for Hearings

 The method of holding a hearing may vary due to distance, time, and the level of appeal.
 There are of two types of hearing